 Stev: What makes a good acoustic?
 Is it the architecture of the place or is it the person like you?

 Tony: It’ll be the architecture is obviously a big part of it.
 And you know fixtures, but you know the sound guy as I said before you’ll make or break your show.

 Tony: You know people don’t know as you’re saying before they probably don’t take in the respect the sound guy what he does sometimes.

 Stev: Well again just because I judge people doesn’t mean that everybody is like the second I can imagine there’s a bunch of people there who yeah appreciate your work and what you do and I really appreciate that you came to our show and talked a little bit about your podcast and hour past, time goes by fast.
 Yeah it goes to quick.
 I would like to talk music for hours but unfortunately Brad kicks me out here at some point.
-We’ll look at doing it again sometome.
-And Tony where can people once again find the audio technique on the website.
-We have the website put the link below you on Facebook, Facebook and Instagram.
+We’ll look at doing it again sometime.
+And Tony where can people once again find the Audio Technik on the website.
+We have the website put the link below your on Facebook, Facebook and Instagram.

 Tony: Or www.audiotechnik.com.au

 Stev: And where can we follow Tony?
 Where can we follow you?

 Tony: You just follow me on Facebook Tony Bryan.